Strange126/FreshFoodies/README.md

 # FreshFoodies
-## A Web application Made By Bernie and Zaiver For a Devops Project
+## A Web application Made By Bernie and Zavier For a Devops Project

 This is a Java Web application developed using java EE and Maven via eclipse